Mary Ann Aldham: Activism

-After joining the Women's Social and Political Union in about 1908 Aldham was arrested at least seven times: on 14 October 1908 and 19 November 1908 (as Mary Ann Mitchell Oldham); 22 November 1911; 7 March 1912; 19 March 1912; 17 November 1913 and 4 May 1914.
+After joining the Women's Social and Political Union in about 1908, Aldham was arrested at least seven times: on 14 October 1908 and 19 November 1908 (as Mary Ann Mitchell Oldham); 22 November 1911; 7 March 1912; 19 March 1912; 17 November 1913 and 4 May 1914.
 Aldham often used her maiden name of Wood or the assumed name Oldham (presumably because of its similarity to her real surname 'Aldham') when she was arrested.
 She was among 223 women arrested in November 1911 for window breaking and was the first defendant to appear at the subsequent trial which was attended by Christabel Pankhurst and Sylvia Pankhurst.
 Aldham refused to pay her fine for which she was sentenced to one month's imprisonment in Holloway Prison.
 Following her two arrests in March 1912 she was sentenced to six months in Holloway Prison during which she went on hunger strike but was not force-fed; she was released early from prison at the end of June 1912.

 To keep up morale in prison the women were forced to make their own entertainment.
 Some such as Emmeline Pethick-Lawrence told stories; later Emmeline Pankhurst reminisced about the early days of the WSPU.
-On 10 June 1912 the three imprisoned grandmothers - Gertrude Wilkinson (aka Jessie Howard), Janet Boyd and Aldham sang together.
-On another occasion some of the women performed a scene from The Merchant of Venice with Evaline Hilda Burkitt as Shylock and the role of Narissa played by Doreen Allen.
+On 10 June 1912 the three imprisoned grandmothers, Gertrude Wilkinson (aka Jessie Howard), Janet Boyd and Aldham, sang together.
+On another occasion women performed a scene from The Merchant of Venice with Evaline Hilda Burkitt as Shylock and the role of Nerissa played by Doreen Allen.
 During her time in Holloway she and her fellow inmates signed The Suffragette Handkerchief which was subsequently embroidered by Janie Terrero.
 Aldham was one of two grandmothers whose names appear on the handkerchief.

-In November 1913 the 55 year-old Aldham was among a group of four suffragettes who protested at the Old Bailey during the trial of Jane Short (aka Rachel Peace) who had been force-fed while on remand awaiting trial.
+In November 1913 the 55-year-old Aldham was among a group of four suffragettes who protested at the Old Bailey during the trial of Jane Short (aka Rachel Peace) who had been force-fed while on remand awaiting trial.
 On being charged with breaking glass in a screen in the Court Aldham said "I did it."
 For this action she sentenced to a month in prison with hard labour.
-Aldham was to be released under the Prisoners (Temporary Discharge for Ill Health) Act 1913, also known as the 'Cat and Mouse Act'; this released dangerously ill hunger striking prisoners until they had regained their health and could be imprisoned again to serve out the rest of their sentence.
+Aldham was to be released under the Prisoners (Temporary Discharge for Ill Health) Act 1913, also known as the Cat and Mouse Act; this released dangerously ill hunger striking prisoners until they had regained their health and could be imprisoned again to serve out the rest of their sentence.